-Step one: Contact us to request the application form and return the completed forms so that we can send you your free Pet Care Card.
+Step one: Complete an application form online: www.nawt.org.uk/our-services/pet-care-card/ or contact us to request a hard copy and return the completed form so that we can send you your free Pet Care Card.
 The information requested about your pet will help us to match them with the best possible new home.